jawsmartin/jawsmartin.github.io/_posts/2014-12-13-redesigning-the-pioneer-press.md

 With that being said, my contributions to Sun-Times Network began and ended with the direction given to me by this group.
 As the lead designer of this project, I did my best to propose solutions and ideas, but ultimately, it was my job to carry out their vision.

-Going in, the main targets for the Sun-Times Network is as follows:

-{% include image.html name="mood-board" caption="Kidfully, Wyzant, Treehouse, and Amazon inspired Afterskoolz's design" %}
+{% include image.html name="mood-board" caption="SB Nation, ESPN, and Greystonesguide.ie inspired the Pioneer Press Redesign" %}

 Afterskoolz would be less about recommendations and building a social community like sites such as Kidfully or Angie's List, and more about shopping and registering&mdash; making it more similar to traditional shopping sites, such as [Amazon](http://www.amazon.com) or even [Grubhub](http://www.grubhub.com).